 Michael Vang is a 2nd Generation Hmong-American and the Forging Ploughshares gardener.
 His primary theological interests include learning more about the identity of God and the ethical implications of taking up the identity of God.
 One of the ethical implications Michael is trying to comprehend involves economics with particular interest to Luke 1:33: “his kingdom will never end.”
 By theologically engaging with economics, an understanding was fostered which connected the dots between economics and sustainability guiding him towards permaculture.
 Through permaculture, Michael seeks to explore what it means to be a creature that God intended in Genesis 2:15: “The Lord God took the man and placed him in the orchard in Eden to care for it and to maintain it.”

 Jason Rodenbeck has several years experience as an academic director, directing online, hybrid, and non-traditional higher education programs at the university level and teaching theology, biblical studies, critical thinking, and biblical interpretation in those programs.
-He currently works full time in faculty development and course design at a private university.
+He currently works full time in instructional design and digital learning at a public university in Georgia.
 Jason has a passion for peace which is reflected in all that he does.
+He loves to repurpose antiques and has published two books of poetry available on his website.
 Jason directs the curriculum, design, and delivery of PBI courses.

 Hayden Hagerman is a graduate of Duke University and Cincinnati Christian University.
 He’s interested in the history of biblical interpretation, the life and thought of the ante- and post-Nicene Fathers, especially Origen and Augustine of Hippo, as well as the philosophical work of Wittgenstein and Stanley Cavell.
 He teaches secondary education courses in church history, Bible, and moral theology.